 The Interactive GIS Map uses Geographic Information Systems to create a map that does not need to be downloaded and features driving directions, searchable park amenities and customizable maps.
 Please note that the background maps are maintained by a variety of public sources and driving directions usually go to the nearest large road.

-The Center is 12 miles north of Butler, PA on PA Route 528.
-The office is open from 8 a.m. to 4 p.m. on weekdays.
+The center is 12 miles north of Butler, on PA 528.
+The office is open from 8 a.m. to 4 p.m.
+Monday through Friday, and some weekends.
+Call ahead for the weekend schedule.
 The grounds are open from sunrise to sunset, seven days a week, for hiking and other nature-related activities.